Using dynamic loss weighting to boost improvements in forecast stability: Optimizing N-BEATS-S with DLW methods

 \section{Optimizing N-BEATS-S with DLW methods}

-The training methodology for N-BEATS-S using a DLW method to dynamically adjust the impact of forecast accuracy and forecast stability on the network parameters during training is conceptually summarized in Pseudocode \ref{alg:pseudo}.
+Training N-BEATS-S using a DLW method leverages the iterative nature of neural network optimization to dynamically adjust the impact of forecast accuracy and forecast stability on the network parameters during training.
+This is achieved by using a different $\lambda_i$ for each learning iteration $i = 1,2,\dots$, as conceptually summarized in Pseudocode~\ref{alg:pseudo}.
 DLW methods differ in how they dynamically calculate $\lambda_i$ (line 4).